UnityGrave/ITISDEV-Group-5/README.md

 ## Overview

 The SCoOp Advanced Order System is developed to replace the current manual process (using tools like Google Forms and spreadsheets) with a centralized, automated solution.
-This platform will allow students, organizations, and offices to place orders for services (e.g., printing and tarpaulin production) while providing SCoOp with real-time order tracking and reporting capabilities.
+This platform allows students, organizations, and offices to place orders for services (e.g., printing and tarpaulin production) while providing SCoOp with real-time order tracking and reporting capabilities.

 ## Background